MylesThomas/data_engineering_project/instructions.md

             astro deploy --dags
             ```

+            Note: You may need to force deploy (Typically you'd like to avoid this, but here is a possible remedy):

+            Get the ID from https://cloud.astronomer.io/ -> Deployments -> Deployment1:

+            Force deploy:

+            ```
+            astro deploy cltivfzom022g01m1vkg2yngd -f
+            ```

         - This command returns a list of Deployments available in your Workspace and prompts you to confirm where you want to deploy your DAG code.
             - Select '1' for Deployment1